rolandinsh/redisgraph/README.md

 ## Docker hosting

-Recommended 1 GB of RAM and 2GB disc
+Recommended 2 GB of RAM and 8GB disc

+The more RAM the better :)

 ### Linode